custersnele/RollTheDie_Assignment/README.md

 - **Response**:
     - Status: 200 OK
-    - Body: An array of integers representing the results of rolling all the dice.
+    - Body: An array of integers representing the values on all the dice.
 For example, `[3, 5, 2]`.

 ### 4. Roll a Single Die